inertialsense/docs.inertialsense.com/docs/user-manual/application-config/system_configuration.md

 ### High Speed Baud Rates

 Non-standard high speed UART baud rates (>921600 bps) can be set to arbitrary values up to 10 Mbps.
-Due to hardware limitations, applied baud rate will be rounded to the closest available baud rate and reported back via the `DID_FLASH_CONFIG.serXBaudRate` parameter.
+Due to hardware limitations, the applied baud rate will be rounded to the closest available baud rate and reported back via the `DID_FLASH_CONFIG.serXBaudRate` parameter.

 ### Baud Rate Configuration